Skip to Content

 Key components include:

-• Trusts: Manage assets during life and beyond, offering privacy and potential tax reductions, tailored for various needs like minor children or special needs individuals.
+• Trusts: Manage assets during life and beyond, offering privacy and potential tax reductions tailored for various needs like minor children or special needs individuals.
+Trusts can be designed with specific instructions on managing or distributing funds.

 Each element secures your assets and respects your wishes.
-Consulting an attorney is vital to customize your plan, prevent disputes, and ensure it meets legal standards and adapts to personal changes.
-For more information, reach out to a skilled estate planning lawyer at our firm.
+Consulting an estate attorney is vital to customize your plan, prevent disputes, and ensure it meets legal standards and adapts to personal changes.
+For more information, reach out to a skilled estate planning attorney at our firm.

-The Most Common Tools of Estate Planning - Wills and Trusts
+Common Tools of Estate Planning: Wills & Trusts

-Trusts are highly customizable and allow assets to pass automatically upon the death of the grantor so no probate process is necessary.
-Trusts may be less expensive, less time consuming to administer, and are much more private.
-Even so, a will is usually drafted as well to cover any of the assets that were not transferred into the trust in time.
-Trusts may also save you from estate taxes, lawsuits, and creditor claims and provide protection against forced Medicaid spend-downs.
+Trusts are highly customizable and allow assets to pass automatically upon the grantor's death, so no probate process is necessary.
+Trusts may be less expensive, less time-consuming to administer, and are much more private.
+Even so, a will is usually drafted to cover assets not transferred into the trust in time.
+Trusts may also save you from estate taxes, lawsuits, and creditor claims and protect against forced Medicaid spend-downs.
+Leveraging a combination of trusts and wills can provide a comprehensive safety net for your beneficiaries, offering flexibility and peace of mind.

 The attorneys of J.S.
-Burton regularly create trusts of all kinds on behalf of estate planning clients and even serve sometimes as trustees.
+Burton regularly create trusts of all kinds on behalf of estate planning clients and even sometimes serve as trustees.
+These trusts are crafted carefully considering each client's unique needs and future goals.

-Choosing the right executor for your estate is crucial to ensuring your final wishes are honored smoothly and efficiently.
+Choosing the right executor for your estate ensures your final wishes are honored.

 Consider the factors below when choosing the executor of your estate:

-• Consider trustworthiness; this person will manage your assets and distribute them according to your will.
+• Consider trustworthiness.
+This person will manage and distribute your assets per your will.

 • Organizational skills are vital, as the executor must handle paperwork, meet deadlines, and possibly work with legal and financial professionals.

-• Impartiality is key—it's beneficial to select someone who can remain neutral and fair, especially if there might be family disputes.
+• Impartiality is key.
+It’s beneficial to select someone who can remain neutral and fair.

-• The executor should also be financially savvy to manage any debts, taxes, or investments.
+• The executor should also be financially savvy to manage debts, taxes, or investments.

-• Effective communication skills are important, as they will need to interact with beneficiaries and professionals throughout the process.
+• Effective communication skills are important, as they must interact with beneficiaries and professionals throughout the process.

 J.S.
-Burton is available to represent you in the probate or trust administration process.
+Burton can represent you in the probate or trust administration process.
 We are often appointed as executors of clients' estates and can assist if the appointed executor is unable to fulfill his or her duties.
-We can competently handle all related matters, making the process much more manageable for beneficiaries of the estate.
+We can handle all related matters, making the process much more manageable for estate beneficiaries.
+Our comprehensive approach ensures that estate administration is handled with the utmost care and attention to detail, thus ensuring smooth transitions during difficult times.

 Estate Planning for Pets

-When engaging in estate planning in Virginia, it is common for people to name guardians for minor children, to specify which family members should get which heirlooms, and to designate beneficiaries of their estate, but planning for the care of one’s pet is often overlooked.
+When engaging in estate planning in Virginia, it is common for people to name guardians for minor children, to specify which family members should get which heirlooms, and to designate beneficiaries of their estate.
+However, planning for the care of one’s pet is often overlooked.
 Part of responsible pet ownership is having a plan in place for the care of your pet in the event of your incapacity or death.
+Pet trusts can be established to provide for ongoing care, medical needs, and comfortable living for your beloved pets, ensuring they are well-cared for and in trusted hands.

-If you own firearms, it is important to include a gun trust in your estate plan.
+If you own firearms, including a gun trust in your estate plan is important.
 This document is specifically drafted to address and avoid potential consequences for your beneficiaries.
-Because guns are regulated by both state and federal laws, these assets require careful attention form an experienced estate planning attorney.
+Because both state and federal laws regulate guns, these assets require careful attention from an estate planning attorney.
+Properly organized gun trusts ensure compliance with all firearms laws and safeguard these assets from falling into inappropriate hands, thus preserving family heirlooms.

 Opinions That Matter Most